Savor the Comfort: A Guide to Classic Turkey Casserole

 Instructions

-- Sauté aromatics: Heat olive oil in a large skillet over medium heat.
-Add diced onion and sauté until translucent, about 5 minutes.
-Stir in minced garlic and cook for an additional minute until fragrant, careful not to brown.
+- Sauté aromatics: Heat olive oil in a skillet.
+Cook diced onion until translucent, about 5 minutes.
+Add garlic and cook 30–60 seconds until fragrant.

-- Craft the creamy sauce: In a separate saucepan, melt butter over medium heat.
-Whisk in the flour gently to form a roux, cooking for 1-2 minutes until it turns a soft golden color (this step ensures a velvety, lump-free sauce).
-Gradually whisk in warmed milk and chicken broth, stirring constantly until the sauce thickens and coats the back of a spoon.
+- Craft the creamy sauce: Melt butter in a saucepan over medium heat.
+Whisk in flour to create a roux and cook 1–2 minutes until slightly golden.
+Gradually whisk in warmed milk and chicken broth until smooth and thickened.

-- Enhance flavor: Remove sauce from heat and stir in Dijon mustard, half of the cheddar, Parmesan cheese, thyme, salt, and pepper.
-Blend until smooth and cheesy, filling your kitchen with a comforting aroma.
+- Enhance flavor: Remove sauce from heat and stir in Dijon, half the cheddar, Parmesan, thyme, salt, and pepper.
+Combine until melted and silky.

-- Combine the casserole: Add the turkey, sautéed onions, garlic, and steamed vegetables into the cheese sauce.
-Stir gently to coat all ingredients evenly and taste for seasoning-adjust salt and pepper as needed.
+- Combine the casserole: Add turkey, sautéed onion and garlic, and vegetables into the sauce.
+Stir gently to coat.
+Taste and adjust seasoning.

 Tips for Success

-- Variations: Swap vegetables based on seasonality-broccoli florets or mushrooms add wonderful earthiness.
+- Variations: Swap vegetables seasonally—broccoli or mushrooms work well.

-- Sauce troubleshooting: If the sauce is too thin, simmer gently until it thickens; if too thick, whisk in a splash of additional chicken broth.
+- Sauce troubleshooting: If thin, simmer gently until it thickens; if too thick, whisk in a splash of chicken broth.

 Savor the Comfort: Serving Suggestions and Storage Hacks